abaddon431/monte-carlo-psei/README.md

-# Random Walk - Monte Carlo simulation of the Philippine Stock Exchange Index
+# Monte Carlo simulation of the Philippine Stock Exchange Index

-This Django web app aims to simulate and estimate the future stock market value of the Philippine Stock Exchange Index using the Random walk method and Monte Carlo simulation. this app assumes that the returns of the stock portfolio follows a normal distribution, this app also assumes that the volatility risk of the stock will not change and will remain constant
+This Django web app aims to simulate and estimate the future stock market value of the Philippine Stock Exchange Index using Monte Carlo simulation. this app assumes that the returns of the stock portfolio follows a normal distribution, this app also assumes that the volatility risk of the stock will not change and will remain constant

 ## Requirements
 * [yfinance](https://pypi.org/project/yfinance/)